 A careful record of the proceedings of the court shall be kept by the Stated Clerk, who bears responsibility for providing certified extracts when required.
-When the Presbytery has approved the minutes, they shall be signed by the Moderator and the Stated Clerk.
+When the Presbytery has approved the Minutes they shall be signed by the Moderator and the Stated Clerk.
 The Stated Clerk shall submit the minutes annually to the General Assembly.156

-156 G.2-4A; Rules for Assembly 9-12; Act of Assembly 98-05 (p.
-163).
+156 G.2-4A; Rules for Assembly IX.9-12 (p.
+162); Act of Assembly 98-05 (p.
+185).